JaeheeKimLab/JaeheeKimLab.github.io/blog/_posts/2022-08-05-zhaozhi-li.md

 ---
 layout: post
-title: Sachin Kaushik will join us as a postdoc.
+title: Zhaozhi Li will join us as a PhD student.
 author: Jaehee Kim
 ---

-[Sachin Kaushik](/team/sachin-kaushik/) will join us as a postdoc starting on Oct 1, 2022.
+[Zhaozhi Li](/team/zhaozhi-li/) will join us as a PhD student in computational biology starting on  Aug 22, 2022.